 I remember it was again just another usual day at the university, I just finished lunch and was walking out of the canteen to get to the next class.
 Shelly saw me on the hallway and came to say hi.
 She mentioned that the company where she was doing her internship was looking for new interns, and asked if I would be interested.

-Before she shared the information with me, I had been looking for internship position or some job opportunities for some time.
+Before she shared the information with me, I had been looking for an internship position or some job opportunities for some time.
 I made phone calls, subscribed to job hunting websites, and I talked with people who had similar experiences.
 Yet, the opportunity came so silently and subtly.
 So…effortlessly.
 I thought that maybe I was just lucky.

 And then I read about the law of attraction.
 When you really want to achieve something, you have been thinking about it so much that eventually, your behavior, your actions, your words lean towards the direction of your goal.
 Perhaps it was that kind of mindset, all the conversations I had, and everything I had done that led to the opportunity.
 Every little thing counts.
 I am really grateful to have received help from many others and eventually, an opportunity to do an internship in Finland.